About Curtin University

 Our Disability Access and Inclusion Plan (DAIP) commits to innovation and excellence in its actions for the benefit of our students and community; and further, makes Curtin accessible to people whose innovation and excellence might otherwise be denied or lost to the community.
 It builds on our values of social justice and inclusion and equality of opportunity in education and employment for all.

-Curtin is Western Australia’s largest and most culturally diverse university with more than 58,000 students and 4240 full-time employed staff.
+Curtin is Western Australia’s largest and most culturally diverse university with over 56,000 students, 3500 general and 1700 academic full-time employed staff.
 Our main campus is located in Bentley, six kilometres south of the centre of Perth, WA’s capital city, with an additional metropolitan campus in the Perth CBD.
 We also have a strong commitment to our regional community through our campus in Kalgoorlie WA.

 Our teaching areas include: